FutureAIGuru/BrainSimIII/README.md

 # BrainSim3
 Adding Common Sense to Artificial Intelligence.

 Brain Simulator III is a knowledge system capable of representing and relating information needed to implement Common Sense.
-Centered on the Universal Knowledge Store (UKS), the system creates a web of nodes and edges and has a growing library if modular software agents which can preform any desired function.
+Centered on the Universal Knowledge Store (UKS), the system creates a web of nodes and edges and has a growing library of modular software agents which can preform any desired function.

 Agents are independent modules and can be written in C# or Python.
 The Brain Simulator system runs on Windows or MAC.
 A growing library of modules is being adapted from previous research and development.